Rasmus Carstensen: Genk

 On 9 August 2022, it was confirmed that Carstensen had joined Belgian First Division A side Genk on a deal until 2026.

 Köln

 On 3 August 2023, Carstensen moved to Bundesliga club 1.
 FC Köln on a season-long loan.
 He later joined the club permanently.

 Loan to Lech Poznań

 On 16 January 2024, Carstensen was sent on loan to Ekstraklasa club Lech Poznań for the remainder of the season.
 On 24 May 2025, in a title-deciding match against Piast Gliwice, he provided the assist to Afonso Sousa, who scored in the 39th minute to give Lech their ninth league title.

-Loan to AGF
+AGF

 On 7 July 2025, Carstensen returned to Denmark, joining AGF on a season-long loan with an option to buy.
+During his loan, he won the Danish Championship with the club, the first in 40 years.

+On 8 July 2026, Carstensen joined AGF on a permanent basis and signed a four-year contract.

 International career

 On 4 September 2020, Carstensen made his debut for the Denmark under-21 team in a 1–1 draw in the 2021 UEFA European Under-21 Championship qualifier against Ukraine in Aalborg.